 Nebraska Debt Relief Guide

-“Nebraskans have fared better than many during the pandemic, but residents are still getting hit with rising prices like the rest of the country,” says Gary Herman, President of Consolidated Credit.
+“Nebraska residents are getting hit with rising prices like the rest of the country,” says Gary Herman, President of Consolidated Credit.
 “And economic stability often means consumers get comfortable carrying credit card debt.
 I think that combination is why we’re seeing credit card balances rise in the state.
 But even if you’re stable, credit card debt isn’t good for your finances.
 You need to find a solution to pay it off.”

 Consolidated Credit Helps Nebraska Residents Reduce Their Total Credit Card Payments by Up to 50%